Jamshedpur FC

-Jamshedpur Football Club (/ˈdʒæmʃɛdpʊər/, [dʒəmˈʃeːdpʊr]) is an Indian professional football club based in Jamshedpur, Jharkhand, that competes in the Indian Super League, the top flight of Indian Football.
-Founded in 2017, the club debuted in Indian Super League during the 2017–18 season.
+Jamshedpur Football Club (/ˈdʒæmʃɛdpʊər/, [dʒəmˈʃeːdpʊr]) is an Indian professional football club based in Jamshedpur, Jharkhand, that competes in the Indian Super League (ISL), the top flight of Indian football.
+Founded in 2017, the club debuted in the ISL during the 2017–18 season.
+It is the only club in the top flight to have self owned stadium and training facilities.
 The club is owned and managed by Tata Steel.

-The club was established on 12 June 2017, when Tata Steel won the bidding rights for one of the two expansion slots in the Indian Super League.
-They won the ISL League Winners' Shield during 2021–22 season.
+The club was established on 12 June 2017, when Tata Steel won the bidding rights for one of the two expansion slots in the ISL.
+Former Crystal Palace manager Steve Coppell was appointed as Jamshedpur's first manager.

+The club made their ISL debut during 2017–18 season and missed a place in semi-finals narrowly and finished at 5th position, in the next season also saw they finishing at 5th.
+After a disappointing 2019–20 campaign the club appointed Owen Coyle as their new manager.
+Under Owen Jamshedpur FC won the ISL League Winners' Shield during 2021–22 season, their first trophy and becoming only the third club to win the League Winners' Shield after FC Goa and Mumbai City FC.

 History

 Formation

 On 11 May 2017, Indian Super League organisers invited bids for new teams (Ahmedabad, Bangalore, Cuttack, Durgapur, Hyderabad, Jamshedpur, Kolkata, Ranchi, and Siliguri) in order to expand the league in the upcoming season.
 The bidding ended on 25 May 2017 and the external validator, appointed by the league, started scrutinizing the bids.
 Two weeks later, on 12 June, it was officially announced that Bengaluru FC and Tata Steel had won the bids for the new teams Bengaluru and Jamshedpur respectively.

-After winning the bid, Tata announced on 14 July 2017 that the inaugural head coach for the Jamshedpur franchise would be Steve Coppell, who led the Kerala Blasters to the final in the previous ISL season.
-The team's official name, Jamshedpur FC, and logo were revealed nine days later, on 23 July, before the 2017–18 ISL Players Draft.
-Being a brand new club, Jamshedpur FC had the very first pick during the players draft.
+After winning the bid, Tata announced on 14 July 2017 that the inaugural head coach for the new Jamshedpur club would be Steve Coppell, who led the Kerala Blasters to the final in the previous ISL season.
+The club's official name, Jamshedpur FC, and logo were revealed nine days later, on 23 July, before the 2017–18 ISL Players Draft.
+Being a brand new club, Jamshedpur FC had the first pick during the players draft.
 India international Anas Edathodika was the club's first draft pick, thus the first player in Jamshedpur's history.